galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 - Generates a random account number
 - Uses a 3270 application to ensure that this account number does not exist in SimBank
-- If the account does not exist, the test invokes a batch job to create the account
+- If the account does not exist, invokes a batch job to create the account
 - Uses Selenium to drive the SimBank Web Application to credit the account with some funds
 - Runs the 3270 application again to validate that the expected funds were added to the account